swaps-io/flex-contracts/README.md

 > verification functionality, it's very limited in _dynamic_ and _tightly packed_ data support the protocol needs.
 > These issues are addressed with:
 >
-> - _thorough_ off-wallet verification of the Flex order structure component fields by both automated code logic & UI
+> - _Thorough_ off-wallet verification of the Flex order structure component fields by both automated code logic & UI
 >   user, ensuring the calculated hash fully matches the hash displayed in wallet UI during signing.
-> - _custom per-component_ [_domain_](#component-domain) mechanism along with contract deployment rules for ensuring
+> - _Custom per-component_ [_domain_](#component-domain) mechanism along with contract deployment rules for ensuring
 >   signature cannot be re-used in unexpected components.

 The _contract signature_ variant allows verification logic to be implemented by a smart contract.
 The verifying contract